Delicious, easy, 5-minute, homemade hot sauce with only 5 ingredients! Here's how to make hot sauce from fresh peppers - any sort you like.

 Ingredients

-- 6 small chile peppers - of your choice
+- 6 hot peppers of your choice

-- 6 cloves garlic
+- 6 cloves garlic or more, to taste, depending on your peppers

 - apple cider vinegar